MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 ### Dominance

-It is possible for more than one name (function, object, or enumerator) to be reached through an inheritance graph.
+it's possible for more than one name (function, object, or enumerator) to be reached through an inheritance graph.
 Such cases are considered ambiguous with nonvirtual base classes.
-They are also ambiguous with virtual base classes, unless one of the names "dominates" the others.
+They're also ambiguous with virtual base classes, unless one of the names "dominates" the others.

-A name dominates another name if it is defined in both classes and one class is derived from the other.
+A name dominates another name if it's defined in both classes and one class is derived from the other.
 The dominant name is the name in the derived class; this name is used when an ambiguity would otherwise have arisen, as shown in the following example:

 ```cpp
 // deriv_Dominance.cpp